dailycal-projects/ucb-faculty-salary/README.md

 # How can I use this?

-*Are you a journalist or a researcher who wants to use this data?*
+*Are you a journalist or a researcher who wants to download this data?*

 Head to the [/data](https://github.com/dailycal-projects/ucb-faculty-salary/tree/master/data) directory.
 You can find the processed file of Berkeley professors associated with departments at `processed_berkeley_professors.csv`.
 The merged file of every UC employee (excluding those whose names were redacted) for the 2006 to 2015 data is available at `merged.csv` (this is a big file).
 The raw, unstandardized CSVs are in the [/data/salary](https://github.com/dailycal-projects/ucb-faculty-salary/tree/master/data/salary) directory.
-If you have any questions, contact us at projects@dailycal.org.
-If you end up using the data, we'd love if you dropped us a line!
+If you have any questions, contact us at projects@dailycal.org, and if you end up using the data, we'd love if you dropped us a line!

 *Are you a programmer who wants to adapt our database to fit your own needs?*